 The pinout of this plus is identical to that of the transmitter.

 The exact types of batteries that were used with the SE 89/3 are currently

 unknown.
 There are indications that a large 3V battery may have been used

-in combination with a large 90/270V LT battery, or 3 smaller 90V LT batteries.
+in combination with a large 90/270V HT battery, or 3 smaller 90V HT batteries.